Louis Amadeus Rappe: Bishop of Cleveland

 On April 23, 1847, Rappe was appointed the first bishop of the newly created Diocese of Cleveland by Pope Pius IX.
-He received his episcopal consecration on October 10, 1857, from Bishop Purcell, with Bishop Richard Whelan serving as a co-consecrator, at Cincinnati.
+He received his episcopal consecration at the Cathedral of Saint Peter in Chains in Cincinnati, Ohio, on October 10, 1847, from Purcell, with Bishop Richard Whelan serving as a co-consecrator.

 Two days after his consecration, Rappe published his first pastoral letter, in which he expressed his desire "to be regarded as your friend and father, rather than your superior."
 At that time, the diocese contained 42 churches and 21 priests; the first and only Catholic church in Cleveland was St. Mary's on the Flats.
 He soon established the city's first parochial school, which doubled as a chapel.

 Rappe purchased an episcopal residence in 1848, founding a seminary there.
 He laid the cornerstone of St. John's Cathedral on October 22, 1848.
 In 1849, Rappe went to Europe to recruit clergy for the diocese.
 He returned in 1850 with four priests, five seminarians, two Sisters of Charity and six Ursuline nuns.
 The Daughters of the Immaculate Heart of Mary opened St. Mary's Orphan Asylum for Females in 1851.
 Rappe consecrated St. John's Cathedral on November 7, 1852.
 The Sisters of Charity opened St. Vincent's Asylum for Boys in 1852.
 He also introduced into the diocese the Grey Nuns in 1856.

 In 1865, Rappe established St. Vincent Charity Hospital, the first public hospital in Cleveland.
 He brought in the Good Shepherd Sisters (1869), the Little Sisters of the Poor (1870), the Friars Minor (1867) and the Jesuits (1869), and organized the Sisters of Charity of St. Augustine as a new congregation.

 Retirement and legacy

-With his eyesight failing, Rappe submitted his resignation as bishop of the Diocese of Cleveland after returning from First Vatican Council in 1870.
+With his eyesight failing, Rappe submitted his resignation as bishop of Cleveland after returning to Ohio from First Vatican Council in 1870.
 Pope Pius IX accepted his resignation on August 22, 1870.
 Rappe left the diocese with more than 100,000 Catholics, 107 priests, 160 churches, and 90 schools.

 After his resignation, Rappe moved to St. Albans, Vermont, where he supervised missions in Vermont and Canada for the Diocese of Burlington.
 The pope later offered him another diocese, but Rappe declined it.
 Louis Rapp died at St. Albans on September 8, 1877, at the age of 76.
-He was buried in St. John's Cathedral in Cleveland.
+He was interred in St. John's Cathedral in Cleveland.